 Tekral Side Effects

-Note: This page contains side effects data for the generic drug diphenhydramine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tekral.
+Note: This document contains side effect information about diphenhydramine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Tekral.

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
 Patients should be warned against driving while taking diphenhydramine, and should avoid concomitant ingestion of alcohol.